giuuusepeda/giuuusepeda/README.md

 ---

-🧠 **I’m a nurse-turned-data analyst** with a passion for health data, public health impact, and empowering decision-making through evidence.
+🧠 **I’m a nurse-turned-data scientist** with a passion for health data, public health impact, and empowering decision-making through evidence.

 💡 Currently working on:
 - R Shiny dashboards for substance use surveillance